ras52/bootstrap/stage-1/README.txt

   file    := ( comment | octet | lref | ldef | WS* )*

-In order to keep the grammar simple, only upper case letters are accepted in hexidecimal octets and labels must not start with a valid hexidecimal digit.
+In order to keep the grammar simple, only upper case letters are accepted in hexadecimal octets and labels must not start with a valid hexadecimal digit.
 It is suggested that labels start with a '.' or a lower case letter.

 Label references are converted into little-endian 32-bit offsets